 No single company should control more than 20 per cent of a given media market or more than 15 per cent of the revenue of the core media industry.
 Companies exceeding these thresholds should be forced to divest accordingly.

 The 15 per cent threshold finds justification in the argument that no less than six owners across the media is a suitable benchmark for pluralism.
 The higher 20 per cent cap in submarkets takes account of the fact that companies that control more than 15 per cent will be making a positive contribution to pluralism through public interest obligations, as outlined above.
-Under current market conditions only News Corporation would be affected by these caps, and the divestment required would affect only a small proportion of its assets.
+Under current market conditions, News Corporation would have to divest 14 percent of its newspaper assets; BskyB would have to relinquish 5 percent of its share in Sky News Radio; and DMGT would have to reduce its newspaper holdings by 2 percent.

 Recommendations: